-The main statutes and regulations relating to employment are the Labour Code, the Social Security Code, administrative regulations and collective bargaining agreements, either at a field-of-activity level or at a company level.
-International treaties, EU legislation, the French Constitution of 1958, and associated sources and the Civil Code, which contain provisions that apply to employment, also apply.
+The main statutes and regulations relating to employment are the Labour Code, the Social Security Code, and administrative regulations and collective bargaining agreements either at the field-of-activity level or the company level.
+International treaties, EU legislation, the French Constitution of 1958 and associated sources, and the Civil Code, which contain provisions that apply to employment, also apply.